srishtirawat29/final_project_2020Sp/README.md

 # final_project
-We wish to study the relation between temperature and spread of COVID-19.
+After reading several news pieces on the possible affect of temperature on the spread of Corona Virus, we decided to take it up as a projet and explore the correlation between temperature and covid-18 both through the United Staetes and the World.

+##Design Philosophy and Assumptions